AnirudhRahul/open-reddit/README.md

-# PARS: The Python API for Reddit Scraper
+# PARS: The Python API for Reddit Scraping
 PARS aims to be a lightweight library used to access publicly available info on reddit.

 Currently this package supports scraping: